AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 1. Tap **[!UICONTROL Save All]**.

-For example, you could set the **iccprofilergb** to *sRGB*, and **iccprofilecmyk** to *WebCoated*.
+For example, you could set **[!UICONTROL iccprofilergb]** to `sRGB`, and **[!UICONTROL iccprofilecmyk]** to `WebCoated`.
 Doing so would do the following:

 * Enables color correction for RGB and CMYK images.
-* RGB images that do not have a color profile will be assumed to be in the *sRGB* color space.
+* RGB images that do not have a color profile are assumed to be in the `sRGB` color space.
-* CMYK images that do not have a color profile will be assumed to be in *WebCoated* color space.
+* CMYK images that do not have a color profile are assumed to be in `WebCoated` color space.
-* Dynamic renditions that return RGB output, will return it in the *sRGB *color space.
+* Dynamic renditions that return RGB output, return it in the `sRGB` color space.
-* Dynamic renditions that return CMYK output, will return it in the *WebCoated* color space.
+* Dynamic renditions that return CMYK output, return it in the `WebCoated` color space.

 ## Delivering Assets {#delivering-assets}

 After you complete all the tasks above, activated Dynamic Media assets are served from the Image or Video Service.
-In AEM, this ability shows up in a **Copy Image URL**, **Copy Viewer URL**, **Embed Viewer Code**, and in the WCM.
+In AEM, this ability shows up in a **[!UICONTROL Copy Image URL]**, **[!UICONTROL Copy Viewer URL]**, **[!UICONTROL Embed Viewer Code]**, and in the WCM.

 See [Delivering Dynamic Media Assets](delivering-dynamic-media-assets.md).